 Don't Call Me Stupid Just Because I Have ADHD

-Here in America, we have a name for every mental disorder imaginable: ADHD (Attention Deficit Hyperactivity Disorder), Asperger’s Syndrome, Bipolar Disorder, Dyslexia, Obsessive Compulsive Disorder, Anorexia, Schizophrenia, Idiot Savant, etc. In some countries, you’re either smart or stupid.
-Perhaps, they don’t like complicating things so if one has a comprehension problem, their first impression is: that person is stupid.
-They fail to recognize that there are various factors that contribute to people’s apparent lack of mental acuity, that it’s a universal malady: if you can’t pick-up quick enough – you’re labeled stupid.
+Here in America, we have a name for every mental disorder imaginable: ADHD (Attention Deficit Hyperactivity Disorder, Asperger’s Syndrome, Bipolar Disorder, Dyslexia, Obsessive Compulsive Disorder, Anorexia, Schizophrenia, Idiot Savant, etc. Where I come from (Philippines), you’re either smart or stupid.
+We don’t like complicating things so if one has comprehension problem, our first impression is: this person is stupid.
+We fail to recognize that there are various factors that contribute to people’s apparent lack of mental acuity.
+However, I’ve come to realize that it’s a universal malady: if you can’t pick-up quick enough – you’re labeled stupid.

 Children are bullied in school when a classmate is slow-witted, “off” or don’t act like everybody else, just like what happened to my daughter.
 It was during her elementary years when she was diagnosed with ADHD.
 I wasn’t surprised.
 Many incidents occurred, and still occurring, when I felt like pulling my hair from sheer frustration.
 I couldn’t understand why such an intelligent child can be utterly “stupid” sometimes.
-It’s an oxymoron alright.
-It's like dealing with an idiot savant.
+It’s an oxymoron alright: like dealing with an idiot savant.
 I was puzzled about many things for awhile.
-Her behavioral pattern is so peculiar that making friends is difficult for her.
+Her behavioral pattern is so peculiar that making friends is hard to come by.
 When she gets overly excited, calming her down is like pulling teeth.
-It was painful to hear a relative call her “freak” when she’s still a child.
+It was hurtful to hear a relative call her “freak” when she’s still a child.

-The most alarming incident, as a parent, transpired when she missed the school bus (when she's still in elementary school), and she decided to walk home because she didn’t think to go inside the school to ask a teacher for help.
+The most alarming incident, as a parent, transpired when she missed the school bus, and end-up walking home because she didn’t think to go inside the school to ask the teacher for help.
 She could have been abducted, which is a most frightening thought to parents.
 Years passed and we couldn’t wait to see her “grow up.”
 She was already in her early twenties when we discovered she’s also suffering from Asperger’s Syndrome, a common companion of ADHD.

 ADHD is also referred to as ADD.
 This is often diagnosed early in life because the symptoms are easily recognizable.
 Some of them are:

-A chemical procedure is not required to indicate ADHD.
+A chemical procedure is not required to test for ADHD.
 Oftentimes, parents become aware of their children’s eccentricity, especially when they receive behavioral notifications from school.
 When diagnosed as a child, the pediatrician will have separate surveys from the child’s parents and teachers.
 If you suspect your child to be suffering from ADHD, consult their doctor for confirmation.
-ADHD is caused by hormonal imbalance in the brain that's why it can be remedied with medicine.
-Physicians love to medicate, but it’s not always the best solution for ADHD sufferers.
+Physicians love to medicate, but it’s not always the solution with ADHD.
 Every case is different.
 You just have to figure out what’s best for your child.

 For adults, all you have to do is go online and take a free Adult ADHD test.
 Or, you may consult a doctor as well especially when you believe it’s affecting your livelihood.

 It took over 20 years for me to find out I live with people inflicted with Asperger’s Syndrome.
-According to my daughter’s doctor, a high percentage of ASD came from the father side of their parents. unfortunately, there’s no medical cure for this disorder, because it's basically a developmental ailment.
+According to my daughter’s doctor, a high percentage of AS came from the father side of their parents.
+And unfortunately, there’s no medical cure for this disorder, because it’s basically a developmental ailment.
 We can only offer our guidance and affection.
 Professional counseling can be helpful but costly.
 Relationship with my family improved upon learning that there are reasons beyond their control why they act and think the way they do.
-My usual griping was replaced with compassion.
 I just wish the knowledge came early.
 It would have saved me many years of frustration.
 My understanding of human intelligence was broadened by firsthand experience with my family’s plight.

 Undiagnosed children, or adults, are often taunted as stupid.
 Dyslexia is a learning disability.
 It is very difficult for them to read, write, and spell.
 Oftentimes, we make the assumption that these people are stupid because we don’t understand that dyslexics’ brain don’t work normally.
 Letters and words are mixed-up making it hard for them to comprehend.
 Their learning ability is hampered, but not their fundamental intellectual capacity.
 Most of them have above average intelligence.
 You can learn more about this disorder by going to the site I mentioned at the end of this article.